Yosemite National Park Must-See Sights

 Half Dome touches the sky at almost 5,000 feet and presents a challenge to hikers and climbers who want to earn their view of the Yosemite Valley.
 Those who wish to scale the granite dome's sheer face will certainly be in luck if they can secure permits via the permit lottery.
 Those who desire a less vertical adventure can hike through the wilderness trail, which is home to black bears, chipmunks and Steller's jays.

 If you want unbelievable views, add the Half Dome to your list of places to go in Yosemite Park.
 However, if you're interested in seeing more Yosemite Park sights, you should join one of our guided day hikes.
-You'll get an excellent look at Half Dome on our Upper Yosemite Falls and Panorama Trail hikes while seeing other great landmarks across the Yosemite Valley.
+You'll get an excellent look at Half Dome on our Upper Yosemite Falls while seeing other great landmarks across the Yosemite Valley.
 Let Wildland Trekking take care of all the planning, permits and packing, so your only worry is deciding which stunning photo is going to be your next profile picture.

 Horsetail Fall — "The Firefall"